Saving money

 4. Create categories in order to give your savings a purpose.

-5. It is easy to access money in a savings account.
+5. It provides easy to access money.

 6. You can start small